 Silver – the perhaps best reason to buy it

 Many precious metals investors neglect silver, perhaps because of its relative abundance and therefore much lower price.
 There are however several good reasons not to overlook that cheaper shiny metal that has attracted buyers for millennia already.
 The famous investor Warren Buffett once purchased 129.7 million ounces of it for his holding company Berkshire Hathaway.
-Even in small amounts of just a few dozens of ounces, it could be very useful to buy silver in the form of silver coins or silver bars.
+Even in small amounts of just a few dozens of ounces, it could be very useful to buy silver in the form of silver bullion coins or silver bars.

 At a time when most countries get ever deeper into debt and when some countries can’t resist the urge to try to print their way out of trouble (while giving it the fanciful name of quantitative easing), it can’t hurt to hold something with real value in your hands.
 Silver can’t be printed and since there are no great variations in annual mining output won’t lose its value in an inflationary way.
 Of course, the same is true for gold but silver’s much lower price makes it accessible to investors and preppers who are priced out of the gold market.